nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 --}}
 ![compare_arender_2](nx_asset://7be7595f-3e11-468a-a004-1700e45e3ab3 ?w=650,border=true)

-Finally, you can see the annotations linked to each version on the same screen, and even annotate one file from this view.
+You can see the annotations linked to each version on the same screen, and even annotate one file from this view.

 ## Supported File Formats